Is Larch Mountain Road open?

 In winter, the county closes public access to recreation areas off upper Larch Mountain Road by installing a snow gate near milepost 10.
 The gate prevents drivers from getting stuck in the snow at upper elevations and reduces snow removal costs in this non-residential area.

 Normally, the upper section of the road reopens for recreational users in late spring at the end of the snow season.
+In 2020 the snow gate reopened later than usual, due to the Covid-19 pandemic and repairs to culverts under the road.
 Reopening the gate provides vehicle access all the way to the view parking lot at milepost 14.5 and the walking trail to Sherrard Point.

 Some areas of the Columbia River Gorge remain closed due to damage from the 2017 Eagle Creek Fire.
 Areas are reopening to the public throughout the year.
 Check these websites for current information: